UKHO/docs/software-engineering-policies/CloudDevelopment/CloudDevelopmentPolicy.md

 ### Statement of Current Regulatory Compliance

-## Recommendations for Container Hosting / Orchestration
+## Recommendations for Container Hosting / Orchestration (Rich Shawley)

 ## See Container Policy